-I Want to Know More About Opportunities
+I Want to Know More About Opportunities for Involvement at Weathervane

-for Involvement at Weathervane Complete and detach this form and return it to the Ticket Office or mail to: Volunteer Opportunities, 1301 Weathervane Lane, Akron, OH 44313-5186
+Complete and detach this form and return it to the Ticket Office or mail to: Volunteer Opportunities, 1301 Weathervane Lane, Akron, OH 44313-5186 in your name and address above if you wish a response or would like to be contacted.

+NAME

 ADDRESS

 CITY ZIP PHONE

-am interested in the followi ng areas: (Check as ma any as you wish)
+I am interested in the follo wing areas: (Check as m any as you wish)

-Costuming
+Acting Costuming Box Office

 Set Building Orchestra House Managing

 Painting Sound Play Reading/Selection

 Usher Lighting Board Membership

 Backstage Crew Classes

-Fund Raising
+Other Fund Raising

-Other

-Best time to reach me at the above phone nu mber
+mber

 I am a subscriber.
-I am a do onor.
+I am a do

 I HAVE AN OPINION

 About tonight's play

-- E
+6

+I have a fund-raising idea.

 We appreciate, and often respond to, opinions offered about our work.
-Be sure to fill in your name and address above if you wish a response or would like to be contacted.
+Be sure to fill